-Kerta Gosa complex dates back to 1686 when it was commissioned by Dewa Agung Jambe, then ruler of the Klungkung kingdom.
-Kerta Gosa has undergone a series of restorations in the past and is one of Bali’s most important historical sites.
-The site is open for the public to visit.
+The site dates back to 1686 when it was commissioned by Dewa Agung Jambe, then ruler of the Klungkung kingdom.
+It has undergone a series of restorations in the past (the latest in 2014) and is one of Bali’s most important historical sites.

 - Highlights Of Bali Full-Day Tour

-Taman Gili Kerta Gosa features spacious and open halls inside a walled compound.
-Unique and traditional Balinese architecture can be seen throughout the gates, walls and main structures, and the main distinctive highlight of Kerta Gosa are the painted ceilings in the halls.
+Kerta Gosa’s spacious and open halls are laid out inside a walled compound.
+You can admire the unique and traditional Balinese architecture in the gates, walls and main structures.
+The main distinctive highlights, though, are the painted ceilings of the halls.
+These paintings are a fine showcase of the technique known as Kamasan style.

-These paintings feature a technique often described as Kamasan style.
-Kamasan itself is a village in Klungkung that has become renowned for its typical style of paintings of wayang or traditional Balinese shadow puppetry figures.
-Kamasan paintings generally take inspiration from notable Hindu epics such as the Ramayana or the Mahabharata.
-Kamasan style can also be found in temples.
+Kamasan itself is a village in Klungkung, renowned for the typical painting style that depicts wayang or traditional Balinese shadow puppet figures.
+Scenes are generally inspired by episodes from notable Hindu epics such as the Ramayana and the Mahabharata.

-During the battle against the Dutch military expedition that came to be known as the Puputan Klungkung fight to the death which occurred on 28 April 1908, the last ruler, Dewa Agung Jambe, and his followers died.
-The accounts of the battle are inscribed at the Puputan Klungkung monument which can be seen at the intersection from the north-eastern hall.
-The raised position of the hall also provides a vantage point over the monument.
+During the battle against the Dutch military expedition known as Puputan Klungkung on 28 April 1908, the last ruler, Dewa Agung Jambe, and his followers died.
+The accounts of the battle are inscribed at the Puputan Klungkung monument – you can see it at the intersection just north of the north-eastern hall (the hall’s raised position gives you a vantage point over the monument).

 After the defeat, the inner courtyards of the Semarapura palace were destroyed.
-The remaining structures were these Kerta Gosa halls, with the Bale Kambang floating hall and the Taman Gili gardens.
-A museum displaying Klungkung’s history is within walking distance to the west of the Kerta Gosa complex and is also an included stopover on visits to the site.
+The remaining structures were these Kerta Gosa halls with the Bale Kambang floating hall and the Taman Gili gardens.
+Check out the museum displaying Klungkung’s history, within mere walking distance to the west of the Kerta Gosa complex.